domuspopus/overwatch-4v4-all-heroes/README.md

 Reballanced and improved Overwatch **4v4 All Heroes** mode.
+Alias **J-edit**.
 CODE: 48CYD

-Main differences from the [original script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) which is often used in Overwatch 2:
+Main differences from the [older script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) which is often used in Overwatch custom games:

 - All new Overwatch 2 heroes are included.
 - Ana can nano herself if no target is selected.